thormund-nus/VHF/Archive/Miguel Spectrogram Recreation/README.md

 `original_script/`:
   FFT-*.py files are either handtyped or email-copies of what Miguel had recalled off the top of his head.
-Parameters and code structure are not accurate, and only server as scaffold reference `older_obspy_version/`:
+Parameters and code structure are not accurate, and only serve as scaffold reference `older_obspy_version/`:
     Conda libraries as installed by Miguel, with zip files.
     Note that these are outdated version of many things.